Resources / Prepare And Apply

 What to do right away if you are waitlisted

-2. Mentally commit to the college you accepted.
-Even if you stay on the waitlist at your first-choice school, your chances of getting admitted may be low.
-It’s important that you have a spot at a college.
+• Mentally commit to that school.
+Even if you stay on the waitlist at your first-choice, your chances of getting admitted from the waitlist may be low.
+Get excited about attending the school that accepted you.

-2. Do you need financial aid from the college?
-If you are waitlisted and need financial aid, be aware that the college may have exhausted its aid allotment for that year.
+• Do you need financial aid from the college?
+If you need financial aid, be aware that the college may have exhausted its aid allotment for that year.
 Contact the admissions or financial aid office and ask whether there are any financial aid limitations for students admitted off the waitlist.

 • Arrange for a new recommendation letter (if the college will accept one).
 Ask someone who hasn't already written a recommendation letter for you and who can add new insights into your character or academic achievements that your other recommenders didn’t mention.